jamesreggio/dotfiles/manual.md

     - Google: enable only Calendar
     - Social: disable Share Menu
   - Choose screensaver
-  - Turn on FileVault and Firewall
+  - Turn on FileVault, Firewall, and Location Services
   - Setup notifications
     - Do Not Disturb only when mirroring
     - Disable everything for all but the following
       - Calendar
+      - Facebook
       - FaceTime
       - Messages
       - Skype